questions_illustration.jpg

 • He’s only saying that to get the bigger kids in trouble.

-• It’s just because of what they were watching on TV, computer, ipod, etc.
+• It’s just because of what they were watching on TV, computer, smartphone, tablet, etc.